Inria-NERV/happyFeat/docs/user_guide/start.md

 Then, enter the parameters for your experiment: Number of trials, trial length, etc.

 You can either use known channel montages (e.g. `standard 1020`) or a custom montage.
-In that case, you will be prompted to provide a description via a .txt file.
+See the [specific page on montages](montage.md) for more information.

 You also need to browse for the **OpenViBE** designer application on your computer (either the .exe, .sh or .cmd file).